brimdata/zed/docs/formats/zng.md

 ```
 where `<key-type>` and `<val-type>` are recursive encodings of type values.

-#### 4.7 Type Name Type Value
+#### 4.7 Named Type Type Value

-A type name type value may appear either as a definition or a reference.
+A named type type value may appear either as a definition or a reference.
-When a type name appears in reference form, it must have been previously
+When a named type is referenced, it must have been previously
 defined in the type value in accordance with a left-to-right depth-first-search (DFS)
 traversal of the type.

-A a type name type value definition has the form:
+A named type definition has the form:
 ```
 ----------------------
 |0x17|<name><typeval>|
 ----------------------
 ```
-where `<name>` is encoded as in an alias typedef
+where `<name>` is encoded as in an named type typedef
 and `<typeval>` is a recursive encoding of a type value.
 This creates
 a binding between the given name and the indicated type value only within the
 scope of the encoded value and does not affect the type context.
-This binding may be changed by another type alias
+This binding may be changed by another named type definition
-definition of the same name in the same type value according to the DFS order.
+of the same name in the same type value according to the DFS order.

-An alias type value reference has the form:
+An named type reference has the form:
 ```
 -------------
 |0x18|<name>|
 -------------
 ```
-It is an error for an alias reference to appear in a type value with a name
+It is an error for an named type reference to appear in a type value with a name
 that has not been previously defined according to the DFS order.

 #### 4.8 Error Type Value